jacquev6/Patty/README.md

 ## Export

 Adapted exercises are bundled (in JSON form) into a standalone HTML file.
-Extracted images and external exercises (*e.g.* Microsoft Word or Excel files) are also included in this file.
+Extracted images, external exercises (*e.g.* Microsoft Word or Excel files), and lessons (Microsoft Word or PDF files) are also included in this file.

 ## Rendering and use